ravemir/meo-wifi-login/README.md

 ## Required Python libraries
-Beyond the standard Python libraries, you need the 'requests' and 'encryption' libraries.
+Beyond the standard Python libraries, you need the 'requests' and 'cryptography' libraries.

 You can install them using pip:

 ```
-pip install requests encryption
+pip install requests cryptography
 ```

 Several Linux distros also have packages for them.
 For example, in Debian 10 you can install them like this: